railsuser2014/openobject-doc-book-en/9/22_Google/22_Google_translate.rst

 This module translate OpenERP terms/fields/objects etc. in any language with the integration of Google Translate.

-You can find menu here: Administration/Translation/Application terms/need review terms
+You can find the menu here: Administration/Translation/Application terms/Translation Terms and Need review terms.

 Check below screenshots which translate string "how are you" in chinese language.

-Note: If the Need Review field is True then it will translate the source value to destination by given language.
+.. note:: If the Need Review field is True then it will translate the source value to destination by given language.

 **Before Translation**